yquake2/yquake2/doc/040_cvarlist.md

   enable/disable optimizations that speed up level load times (or more accurately, client connection).
   sp stands for singleplayer and mp for multiplayer, respectively.
-  The sp version is enabled by default (value 31) while multiplayer is 0.
+  The sp version is fully enabled by default (value 31) while multiplayer enables a subset (value 7).
   The cvar value is a bitmask for 5 optimization features:

   - **1: Message utilization**: When the server sends the client